-Twin River Worldwide Holdings, Inc. (TRWH) CEO George Papanier on Q1 2020 Results - Earnings Call Transcript

 Barry Jonas

-So just to start, we've seen some really encouraging anecdotes from the first few tribal reopening so far that really pointed pent up demand.
+So just to start, we've seen some really encouraging anecdotes from the first few tribal reopening so far that really point to pent-up demand.
 Is it too early to think that could be the case at your properties?
 And with that, how should we think about the potential reduced gaming supplies impact to revenues?

 George Papanier

 So yes, we've been encouraged by the results of the first six tribal casinos that have opened.
-Certainly there appears to be some pent up demand there.
-Now they've been operating at 50% capacity, indications that we're getting from our regulators as it relates to Mississippi should be around 50%.
-And from Rhode Island, although we have about 40% of our gaming positions that we'll be able to utilized that effectively equates to about 65% of the positions that are utilized at any period of time.
-So that we feel comfortable about that.
+Certainly, there appears to be some pent-up demand there.
+Now, they've been operating at 50% capacity.
+Indications that we're getting from our regulators as it relates to Mississippi should be around 50%.
+And from Rhode Island, although we have about 40% of our gaming positions that we'll be able to utilize, that effectively equates to about 65% of the positions that are utilized at any peak period of time.
+So, we feel comfortable about that.

-So we think there’s going to be some pent up demand.
-We think the openings will be limited from an amenity perspective.
-So you'll be getting more of a pure gamer that comes to the facility.
-I've been obviously reading up a lot on everything that's been occurring, and it appears like a gamer is a risk taker.
-And that bodes well for us and certainly makes sense.
-So it's to be seen what happens but we're prepared for all scenarios.
-We can certainly go in any level of detail from a phasing perspective as it relates to that, but we're encouraged by the initial results that we feel because we're in a regional market.
+So, we think there’s going to be some pent-up demand.
+We think the openings will be limited from an amenity perspective, so you'll be getting more of a pure gamer that comes to the facility.
+I've been obviously reading up a lot on everything that's been occurring, and it appears like a gamer is a risk taker, and that bodes well for us and certainly makes sense.
+So, it's to be seen what happens, but we're prepared for all scenarios.
+We can certainly go on any level of detail from a phasing perspective as it relates to that, but we're encouraged by the initial results that we feel because we're in a regional market.
 We will have an upper hand as opposed to being in a resort or an area that requires any airlift transportation.

 Barry Jonas

-And then look the Northeast saw somewhat aggressive promotional environment before coronavirus started.
-How do you think the environment will be upon reopening in the Northeast and I guess across all your properties from a promotional perspective?
+And then look, the Northeast saw somewhat aggressive promotional environment before coronavirus started.
+How do you think the environment will be upon reopening in the Northeast, and I guess across all your properties from a promotional perspective?

 George Papanier

-So we instituted a communication plan immediately after closing that focused on all our customers with special attention to our top 20%, and effectively they're responsible for about 80% of our business, depending on the property.
-So we've been continue to communicate the email, we've placed updates on our Web sites regularly.
-Player development has been very active, we’ve been contacting this 20% group for the most part and using all normal methods like by phone, email, for example, certainly to text
+So, listen, we instituted a communication plan immediately after closing that focus on all our customers with special attention to our top 20%, and effectively they're responsible for about 80% of our business depending on the property.
+So we've been continually communicating via email, we've placed updates on our Web sites regularly.
+Player development has been very active, we’ve been contacting this 20% group for the most part in using all normal methods like by phone, email, for example, and certainly through text.

-So, we feel encouraged that they've been very responsive to our outreach communication, and we feel that they're going to be excited about returning.
-And we've provided all levels of scenarios for communicating either traditionally or electronically.
-So we're going to be opening in phases in Rhode Island, Delaware initially.
+So, we feel encouraged that they've been very responsive to our outreach communication, and we feel that they're going to be excited about returning, and we've provided all levels of scenarios we’re communicating either traditionally or electronically.
+So, we're going to be opening in phases in Rhode Island and Delaware initially.
 I talked about that on the last question.
-So, we're cautious about levels of staffing initially and we're going to be scheduling staffing of volumes as we experience whatever the reactions from the customers are going to be.
+So, we're cautious about levels of staffing initially, and we're going to be scheduling staffing of volumes as we experience whatever the reactions from the customers are going to be.

 Barry Jonas

-I guess what I'm getting at is, do you think we could somewhat see more aggressive promotional environment out of the gate here that could see an impact to margins?
-Or is everybody's just going to be hyper focused on costs and try to avoid that?
+I guess what I'm getting at is, do you think we could somewhat see more aggressive promotional environment out of the gate here that could see an impact to margins or is everybody just going to be hyperfocused on costs and try to avoid that?

 George Papanier

 So, it's going to be a little bit of a wait and see.
 I don't think anybody is going to come out of the gate aggressively.
 As it relates to the regulatory bodies, they seem to be very cautious about going aggressively after high promotional activity.
-They're concerned about getting too much of response where you're interrupting any of the physical distancing requirements that they have.
-So we're going to open a little bit more cautious, which is in line with the fact that they're only allowing us to open at a percentage of capacity.
+They're concerned about getting too much of a response where you're interrupting any of the physical distancing requirements that they have.
+So, we're going to open a little bit more cautious, which is in line with the fact that they're only allowing us to open at a percentage of capacity.
 And in some cases, not even with restaurants depending on the jurisdiction.

 So, we're not going to be aggressive.
 We're certainly ready.
-We have all types of programs that are shelf and ready to go.
-So we have a variety of approaches.
-And we're going to react based on the initial responses.
-So it's a little bit more of a wait to see initially, not to put any additional burden or concern on the departments of health in each of the markets.
+We have all types of programs that are shelved and ready to go.
+So, we have a variety of approaches, and we're going to react based on the initial responses.
+So, it's a little bit more of a wait to see initially, not to put any additional burden or concern on the Departments of Health in each of the markets.

 Barry Jonas

 And then last one from me, how are you thinking about capital allocation once the credit release period ends?
-Specifically, should we expect the dividend to recommence?
-Or is maybe the focus potentially more higher ROI M&A?
+Specifically, should we expect the dividend to recommence or is maybe the focus potentially more higher ROI M&A?
 Just any color there would be helpful.

 Steve Capp

 We have endeavored to exercise a balanced approach to capital allocation from day one, particularly as a public company from last year.
 We'll continue that going forward.
-So the split between CapEx and capital return, i.e. buybacks or dividends and M&A cash for that is all a balancing act.
+So, the split between CapEx and capital return, i.e. buybacks or dividends and M&A cash for that is all a balancing act.
 But the unilateral, the singular concept that we look to move forward is accretive investment.
-And so, if the stock price is X and the M&A opportunity is Y, theh CapEx is a Z return.
+And so, if the stock price is X and the M&A opportunity is Y, you know the CapEx is a Z return.
 We look at X, Y and Z and make decisions according to accretive opportunity and strategic initiatives.
-So it's not a question that we can answer specifically today, other than we’ll be guided by that kind of analytical exercise for sure.
+So, it's not a question that we can answer specifically today other than we’ll be guided by that kind of analytical exercise for sure.

 Operator